aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/using-charts-to-represent-sequential-data/_index.md

 title: Using Charts to Represent Sequential Data in Java
 articleTitle: Using Charts to Represent Sequential Data
 linktitle: Using Charts to Represent Sequential Data
-description: "Use charts to represent your sequential data when building a report Java."
+description: "Use charts to represent your sequential data when building a report in Java."
 type: docs
 weight: 40
 url: /java/using-charts-to-represent-sequential-data/